shdlabs/SSTorytime/docs/outreach.md

 SSToryline could potentially integrate with these projects, as it solves a very different problem to the way people normally think about knowledge.

+In May 2025, several handfuls of people have contacted me about the project, expressing interest and usefulness in their own work.
+For privacy, I won't list these contacts here, but this is encouraging news.

 ## Articles about Semantic Spacetime by others

 * [Semantic Spacetime: Understanding Graph Relationships in Knowledge Representation](https://ai.plainenglish.io/semantic-spacetime-understanding-graph-relationships-in-knowledge-representation-1175cab8282d)